 - To get the veggies to cook evenly, avoid overlapping them.

-- Turn the vegetables or shake them halfway through.
+- Turn the vegetables or shake them halfway through the cooking process.

 - Check, check, check on the food during cooking because air fryers behave differently based on wattage and size.